ashlink11/llvm-project/ash-notes/notes-2024-jan-10.md

 - `M` is the declared variable of type "pointer to Module"
 - dynamic allocation means we can can reduce or increase the amount of information stored for this Context object
 - "If you're using modern C++, consider using smart pointers (e.g., `std::unique_ptr`) instead of raw pointers to help manage memory automatically."
+- "A module in LLVM represents a translation unit or a compiled source file."
+- therefore, it's either a source or compiled single file:
+  - a translation unit: one single file of source code, along with its headers and included files (dependencies, libraries, etc. I think #todo: check on that)
+  - a compiled source file

 ```cpp